Gustav Karl Laube

-Gustav Karl Laube (8 February 1839, Teplitz – 12 April 1923, Prague) was a Bohemian German geologist and paleontologist.
+Gustav Karl Laube (8 February 1839 – 12 April 1923) was a German Bohemian geologist and paleontologist.

+Biography

-In 1871 Laube became a professor of mineralogy and geology at the technical university in Prague, and in 1876, a professor of geology and paleontology at the German Charles-Ferdinand University in Prague.
+Laube was born on 8 February 1839 in Teplice, Bohemia.
+In 1871 he became a professor of mineralogy and geology at the technical university in Prague, and in 1876, a professor of geology and paleontology at the German Charles-Ferdinand University in Prague.
 Here, he was also director of the geological institute.

 He was active in geological research of the Ore Mountains and neighbouring areas.
-He also served as geologist of the Second German North Polar Expedition (1869-70).
+He also served as geologist of the Second German North Polar Expedition (1869–1870).

+He died on 12 April 1923 in Prague, Czechoslovakia.